atxtechbro/tech-skills-gym/w3m-learning.md

 **Why This Matters**: Bookmarks allow quick access to frequently visited pages

 **Key Commands**:
+- Original key binding:
+  - ESC a: Add bookmark (when viewing a page)
+  - ESC b: View bookmarks
+- Lynx-like key binding:
-- a: Add bookmark (when viewing a page)
+  - a or ESC a: Add bookmark (when viewing a page)
-- v: View bookmarks
+  - v or ESC b: View bookmarks
+- In bookmark list (both key bindings):
-- a: Add URL (when in bookmark list)
+  - a: Add URL
-- d: Delete bookmark (when in bookmark list)
+  - d: Delete bookmark

+**Note**: The `v` key in original key binding shows HTML source, not bookmarks.

 ## Exercise 8: File Operations (Fibonacci Level 5)